AdobeDocs/commerce-operations.en/help/tools/quality-patches-tool/patches-available-in-qpt/v1-1-56/acsd-62355-improves-configurable-product-edit-performance-in-adobe-commerce.md

 ---
 # ACSD-62355: Improves configurable product edit performance in Adobe Commerce

-The ACSD-62355 patch fixes the issue where the configurable product edit page experiences slow loading times and high memory consumption when the product is based on a large number of attributes with many values.
+The ACSD-62355 patch fixes the issue of slow loading times and high memory consumption on the configurable product edit page when the product has many attributes with numerous values.
 This patch is available when the [[!DNL Quality Patches Tool (QPT)]](/help/tools/quality-patches-tool/quality-patches-tool-to-self-serve-quality-patches.md) 1.1.56 is installed.
 The patch ID is ACSD-62355.
 Please note that the issue is scheduled to be fixed in Adobe Commerce 2.4.8.

 ## Affected products and versions